What States Can Nurse Practitioners Practice Independently?

 Alabama, Arkansas, Illinois, Indiana, Kentucky, Louisiana, Mississippi, New Jersey, Ohio, Pennsylvania, West Virginia, and Wisconsin.

-The remaining states are categorized as having restricted practice authority.
+The remaining 11 states are categorized as having restricted practice authority.
 In these states, nurse practitioners are subject to practice limitations defined by state laws.

-The Benefits of Working Locum Tenens as a Nurse Practitioner
+The Benefits of Working as a Locum Tenens Nurse Practitioner

 The Future of Nurse Practitioner Care

-Interested in working as a locum tenens nurse practitioner with Medicus?
-View our open locum tenens nurse practitioner jobs here, or complete the form below to connect with a Medicus recruiter.
+Interested in partnering with Medicus?
+View our available locum tenens nurse practitioner jobs here or complete the short form below to connect with a Medicus recruiter.